-- The holes were too big and VERY impossible to be missed by anyone
+- The holes were too big and VERY impossible to be overlooked by anyone

-- I bought the item, washed, ironed, and took pictures of, I would have seen those very big holes.
-I also remove lint on garments if there are any prior to packing using the rolling lint remover, I would have seen the damage if it was there.
+- I bought the item, washed it, ironed it, and took pictures of it, I would have seen those very big holes.
+I also remove lint on garments if there is any prior to packing using the rolling lint remover, I would have seen the damage if it was there.

-- She sent me a pic of the jeans while she was wearing it outside (Why would you still wear jeans with two big holes in the crotch area?)
+- She sent me a pic of the jeans while she was wearing them outside (Why would you still wear jeans with two big holes in the crotch area?)

 - The denim jeans are stretchable.
-I had two theories, (1) it wasn’t her size and she tried to wear it even if it’s too small for her or (2) the pics she sent me of the damaged garment is not the one that I shipped her.
+I had two theories, (1) it wasn’t her size and she tried to wear it even if it was too small for her, or (2) the pics she sent me of the damaged garment were not the ones that I shipped her.

 Note: Return policy might vary in other countries so be sure that you’re aware of what the return policy needs to be followed wherever you may be.

 Whenever I ship an item during holidays, the typhoon season, and now during the MECQ period, I always remind customers that there might be some delays.

 Luckily, I only experienced a few delays with the courier that I’m using and luckily, I have not lost any packages.